 - Department of Natural Resources (DNR)

-Experts in the field of environmental justice or environmental equity have evaluated data-driven, geospatial tools developed by several states and the federal government to identify and learn about communities’ environmental and climate change burdens, which often exacerbate other systemic inequities.
-Washington State, California, and Maryland use the most comprehensive approaches to environmental justice screening, taking into consideration disproportionate, cumulative impacts, and the reality that communities of color, low-income communities, rural communities, Tribal Nations, and other indigenous communities are often burdened with multiple environmental problems that also impact people’s health.
+Many other states and the federal government have development similar mapping tools to identify and learn about communities’ public health, environmental and climate change burdens.
+Washington State, California, and Maryland use the most comprehensive approaches to environmental justice screening that characterize cumulative impacts that disproportionately impact communities of color, low-income communities, rural communities, Tribal Nations, and other indigenous communities.

-A methodology for environmental justice screening that creates a transparent scoring or index procedure to examine cumulative impacts and social vulnerability holistically enables organizations to make informed, strategic decisions to confront these problems head-on to improve the health, resilience, and sustainability of overburdened communities.
+These environmental justice screening tools create a transparent scoring or index feature to examine both cumulative impacts and social vulnerability.
+The index can help communities and organizations to make informed decisions to improve the health, resilience, and sustainability of overburdened communities.

 - Low birth-weight infants